 Don’t forget to visit the “Dragon Bridge” which opened in 1901 and was dedicated to the Jubilee of Franz Josef I when Ljubljana was part of the Austro-Hungarian Monarchy.
 Take a peak inside of the Cathedral of St. Nicholas, also known as the Ljubljana Cathedral.
 If you have extra time, head up to the Ljubljana Castle which is perched above the town.
 This is accessible via a funicular.
 (More on Ljubljana here)

-Where to Stay: Bar Lokal – for the best Slovenian schnitzel!
+Where to Eat in Ljubljana: Bar Lokal – for the best Slovenian schnitzel!
 (Across the river from the Central Market)

 - Address: Petkovškovo nabrežje 23, 1000 Ljubljana, Slovenia

-Where to Eat Dinner: City Hotel Ljubljana – Just feet from the iconic “Pink Church”, soft cushy beds and comes with air conditioning!
+Where to Stay in Ljubljana: City Hotel Ljubljana ⭐⭐⭐- Just feet from the iconic “Pink Church”, soft cushy beds and comes with air conditioning!

 Day 2: Plitvice Lakes National Park

 As you’re driving in the direction of Zadar, you’ll want to make the best pit stop of your life.
-Missing Plitvice Lakes National Park would be a crime!
+Missing Plitvice Lakes National Park would be a crime as it is one of the top destinations to visit in Croatia!
 The national park was founded in 1949, making it one of the oldest national parks in Southern Europe and it was added to the UNESCO World Heritage list in 1979.

 You’ll want to spend a good half day here, walking the wood trails that will lead you over pristine turquoise lakes and waterfalls.
 Definitely spend your time walking from one end of the lakes to the other, so as not to miss a single glorious moment!
 Bring a jacket!
 Even if its 90*F outside, as inside the forest is quite cold!